rekki/go-query/README.md

 	Next() int32
 	GetDocId() int32
 	Score() float32
+	SetBoost(float32)

 	String() string
 	// contains filtered or unexported methods
 }
 ```

 Reuse/Concurrency: None of the queries are safe to be re-used.
+WARNING: the
+query *can not* be reused WARNING: the query it not thread safe

 Example Iteration: